Johnny Plescio: Rock Machine

+On 7 December 1995, the judge sentenced Plescio to three months in prison; by this time, Plescio was operating as the Rock Machine's national secretary.
+On that same day, he and three other members of the Rock Machine were involved in an altercation.
+During the Quebec Biker War, the publicized nature of court appearances meant that opposing groups could track their enemies' public appearances and plan attacks in advance; as such, the Rock Machine had arranged for the Paradis Brothers (who were club prospects at the time) to accompany Plescio to the courthouse in Montreal as his security guards.
+Prior to his sentencing, the Rock Machine delegation walked to the courthouse cafeteria to purchase food, where they were confronted by a group of men.
+The assailants included six members of the Jokers, a support club of the Hells Angels, as well as Luc Gauthier and Paul Magnan.
+Insults quickly erupted into a large brawl between the two groups, with the Paradis Brothers throwing chairs in every direction.
+The courthouse police were forced to separate the two clubs and detain those involved, with all but Plescio being released after receiving a $250 fine.

-As the Quebec Biker War turned into a battle of attrition, the Hells Angels began to gain the upper hand as ever-increasing levels of support poured in from around Canada and internationally.
+As the Quebec Biker War turned into a battle of attrition, the Hells Angels began to gain the upper hand as ever-increasing levels of support poured in from across Canada and internationally.
 At the same time, the Nordic Biker War was taking place in northern Europe, and the Rock Machine was impressed with the way that the Scandinavian branches of the Bandidos held their own against the Scandinavian branches of the Hells Angels.
-In June 1997, three leaders of the Rock Machine – Plescio along with Fred Faucher and Robert "Tout Tout" Léger – went to Stockholm to seek support from the Swedish branch of the Bandidos, but were expelled by the Swedish police, who declared that they did not want Canadian bikers in their country.
+In June 1997, three leaders of the Rock Machine – Plescio, along with Fred Faucher and Robert "Tout Tout" Léger – went to Stockholm to seek support from the Swedish branch of the Bandidos; the visiting group was ultimately expelled by the Swedish police, who declared that they did not want Canadian bikers in their country.

 Death

 On 8 September 1998, Plescio, was at his Laval home watching television when his cable connection was severed.
 As he rose to see what was wrong with his television, 27 bullets were fired through the window of Plescio's living room, 16 of which struck his body, fatally injuring him.
 Plescio's funeral was held on 15 September 1998, attended by around 65 members of the Rock Machine and numerous other associates of the organization that came to pay their respects.
 A flower arrangement appeared bearing the word "Bandidos", which was the first sign that the Texas-based Bandidos biker gang was taking an interest in the Rock Machine.
 Authorities did not want any further incidents occurring so they provided security for the entrance of the funeral and demanded identifications from those entering.